 Lauren is a mother of two boys, loves to bike (mountain and road), do winter sports (alpine and cross country skiing), and says, with a wink, that she is a part-time vegetarian.

 Anatomy Author Team

-Paul Frankel, PhD, MBA, Author and Content Reviewer
+Paul Frankel, PhD, MBA, Anatomy Author

 During his academic career, Paul lobbied members of Congress on the merits of funding scientific research, presented research at several national and international conferences, and served on a National Study Section as a grant reviewer.
 Paul’s research efforts culminated in several publications in well-known journals including, Brain Research, Neuropharmacology, Journal of Experimental Pharmacology and Therapeutics, and Neuroscience.
 In addition, Paul has also written over 800 topical articles in the field of Pharmacology as a freelance writer.

 When not behind a computer, Paul enjoys chasing his two toddlers, watching Curious George, and rooting for New York Yankees.